-i.
-Clean Water Act

-- 1. In response to Sackett v.
+- i.
+Clean Water Act - 1.
+In response to Sackett v.
 Envtl.
 Protec.
-Agency, on September 8, 2023, the EPA and Army Corps of Engineers published a Revised Definition of "waters of the United States" removing the "significant nexus" standard.

-- ii.
-CAFO Clean Water Act Regulations

-- 2017 Petition for Rulemaking

-- Settled lawsuit with Activists in April 2023 - EPA responded to their petition on August 15, 2023 - EPA agreed to do the following: - Appoint an Animal Agriculture Water Quality Advisory Committee as a subcommittee of the Farm, Ranch & Rural Communities Advisory Com. - Nominations are due January 2, 2024 - Committee's Charge is to "conduct a comprehensive evaluation of the CAFO program to consider the most effective and efficient ways to reduce pollutants generated by CAFOs." - Comprehensive evaluation of areas for improvement in the regulatory program including effluent limits - Detailed study of CAFO discharges to Waters of the U.S. - Information on new technology and practices - Economic study of the industry iii.
-CAFO Air Consent Decree from 2005
+Agency, on September 8, 2023, the EPA and Army Corps of Engineers published a Revised Definition of "waters of the United States" removing the "significant nexus" standard. - ii.
+CAFO Clean Water Act Regulations - 2017 Petition for Rulemaking - Settled lawsuit with Activists in April 2023 - EPA responded to their petition on August 15, 2023 - EPA agreed to do the following: - Appoint an Animal Agriculture Water Quality Advisory Committee as a subcommittee of the Farm, Ranch & Rural Communities Advisory Com. - Nominations were due January 2, 2024 - Committee's Charge is to "conduct a comprehensive evaluation of the CAFO program to consider the most effective and efficient ways to reduce pollutants generated by CAFOs." - The Ninth Circuit stated support for the Committee when it rejected Food and Water Watch's petition for rulemaking to revise the CAFO rules in Food and Water Watch v.
+EPA, No. 23-2146, 2024 WL 4371122 (9th Cir.
+Oct.
+2, 2024) - Comprehensive evaluation of areas for improvement in the regulatory program including effluent limits - Detailed study of CAFO discharges to Waters of the U.S. - Information on new technology and practices - Economic study of the industry - iii.
+EPA Livestock Farm Air Emissions - 1.
+EPCRA Reporting - Public comments on EPA's proposal to consider a rule to reinstate the reporting requirement for livestock farms were due Feb.
+15, 2024.
+On Sep.
+3, EPA updated its webpage noting that the comment period closed and that EPA is still reviewing those comments.
+As EPA stated in the Nov.
+17, 2023 notice, "Once that review is completed,